 The Mustard Seed

 The Mustard Seed of Central Florida was established in 1984 at a time when homelessness was just beginning to emerge as a community-wide epidemic.
 It grew from the personal commitment of the founder, Carol Kane, who saw all homeless individuals, regardless of race, creed, or social status, simply as God’s children in need of assistance.
-The Mustard Seed is the only furniture and clothing bank in Central Florida.
+This non-profit, charitable organization is the result of Carol’s faith.
+It started out of her garage and became an official 501c3 organization in 1988.The Mustard Seed is the only furniture and clothing bank in Central Florida.

-After 30 years of service, The Mustard Seed is still growing and evolving into a non-profit for the future, one that is self-sustaining and able to adapt to the growing needs in the community.
+After more than 30 years of service, The Mustard Seed is still growing and evolving into a non-profit for the future, one that is self-sustaining and able to adapt to the growing needs in the community.